Superbadass Santa: Five Naughty Songs About Claus

 Despite Dr. Dre’s defection in March, the label Marion “Suge” Knight principally owned sold over 20 million records that year.

-But by late Fall, Death Row had lost more than Dre’s production talents.
+By late Fall, Death Row had lost more than Dre’s production talents.

 But that didn’t stop the label from celebrating one of the biggest-selling years by a record label in recorded history, during the holiday season, with its cobbled-together Christmas on Death Row compilation, with proceeds going to charity.